mrconter1/huggingface-paper-explorer/README.md

 # HuggingFace Paper Explorer 📚🔍

-Discover top AI research papers from the HuggingFace community, now with extended time frames!
+A simple wrapper for HuggingFace's daily paper page that extends the time range for exploring top AI research papers.

 [![Website](https://img.shields.io/badge/Website-Live-brightgreen)](https://huggingface-paper-explorer.vercel.app/)
 [![Made with Next.js](https://img.shields.io/badge/Made%20with-Next.js-000000?style=flat-square&logo=Next.js&logoColor=white)](https://nextjs.org/)

-## 🌟 Features
+## 🎯 What This Project Does

+HuggingFace Paper Explorer is essentially a wrapper around the [HuggingFace Daily Papers](https://huggingface.co/papers) page.
+Its primary function is to extend the time range for browsing top AI research papers.
+While HuggingFace shows papers for the current day, this project allows you to:

+- View papers from today (same as HuggingFace)
-- Browse top AI research papers beyond just the current day
+- Explore top papers from the past week
-- View papers from today, this week, or this month
+- Discover trending papers from the entire month
-- See upvotes, comments, and submission details for each paper
-- Direct links to papers on HuggingFace and arXiv
-- Responsive design for desktop and mobile

-## 🚀 Why HuggingFace Paper Explorer?

-While [HuggingFace Papers](https://huggingface.co/papers) is an excellent resource, it only shows papers for the current day.
-Our service extends this functionality, allowing you to explore top papers over longer periods:

-- **Today**: See what's hot right now
-- **This Week**: Catch up on the week's most impactful research
-- **This Month**: Get a broader view of recent AI advancements
+That's it!
+It's a simple service that does one thing: provide a wider temporal view of HuggingFace's paper submissions.

 ## 🛠 How It Works

-HuggingFace Paper Explorer is a simple service that:
+This project is a straightforward service that:

-1. Fetches paper data from HuggingFace's website
+1. Scrapes paper data from HuggingFace's website
 2. Parses the HTML to extract relevant information
-3. Aggregates and sorts papers based on the selected time frame
+3. Aggregates and sorts papers based on the selected time frame (today/week/month)
-4. Presents the information in a clean, user-friendly interface
+4. Presents the information in a user-friendly interface

 ## 🙏 Acknowledgements

-This project wouldn't be possible without the incredible HuggingFace community.
-All paper data and content rights belong to their respective owners and HuggingFace.
+This project is entirely dependent on and inspired by the HuggingFace community.
+All paper data, content, and rights belong to their respective owners and HuggingFace.
+We're merely providing an alternative view of their excellent content.

 ## 🤝 Contributing

-We welcome contributions and suggestions!
-Please open an issue if you have ideas for improvements or new features.
+While this is a simple wrapper, we're open to suggestions for improvements!
+Please open an issue if you have ideas or encounter any problems.

 ## 📝 Feedback